Wine, couch, remote – a trusty trio that will always reassure you of your decision to spend Saturday night in.

-So, if you want to avoid the roses and schmaltz, grab a buddy (or not), pick up some nice booze and stream the day away.
+So, grab a buddy (or not), pick up some nice booze and stream the night away.

 Ruthless politician Francis Underwood knows how to play the game to his advantage.
 A dark and sophisticated character of multiple personalities, he goes from being soft, warm and generous, to severe, unforgiving and fierce.
 He is a true creature of his environment.